inambioinfo/snippets/TeamSKI/TeamPresentation.md

 ![Sameh Eid](http://media.bio.mx/teams/ski/eid.jpg)
 #### Postdoc
 ##### Previous work
-2013: PhD in pharmaceutical sciences at the University of Basel, supervisor Prof. Vedani
+2013: PhD in Pharmaceutical Sciences at the University of Basel
 2008-2010: Assistant lecturer at the German University, Cairo

 Developed scoring schemes and optimized PK and PD profiles of carbohydrates.